IPritisanac/IDR_ES/CLASSES/PARAM_FILES/README.txt

-Directory with text files containing parameters used in calculation of evolutionary signatures
+Text files containing parameters used in evolutionary signature calculations